 Levels of Assistance

-The level of assistance available in family law cases is based on what type of work is being carried out by the solicitor and also on the current stage of the proceedings.
+The levels of financial assistance available in family law is based on the type of case and the current stage of the proceedings.

-This level of assistance involves a fixed fee being awarded to a solicitor for work carried out.
-Legal help allows a person to initially gain advice from a solicitor on a family law matter.
-This level would cover an initial meeting or a telephone call.
-This level does not cover the issue of court proceedings.
-This is the lowest level of assistance which can be administered.
+This is the lowest level of assistance involving a fixed fee being paid to the solicitor for the work carried out.
+It allows the individual to take initial advice from a solicitor on a family law matter, and would typically cover an initial meeting or telephone call, but it does not cover the issue of court proceedings.

 Family Help (lower)